-Ms. Harlos requested two blocks of fifteen (15) each to discuss potential amendments to the Policy Manual regarding alternates and for stylistic cleanup during New Business without Previous Notice.
-These changes passed without objection.
+Ms. Harlos requested two blocks of fifteen (15) minutes each to discuss potential amendments to the Policy Manual regarding alternates and for stylistic cleanup during New Business without Previous Notice.
+These blocks of time were added without objection.

 The amended agenda was adopted without objection as follows: